List of Iron Man supporting characters

-A collective of fictional characters appear in American comic books published by Marvel Comics featuring the superhero Iron Man as the main protagonist.
+A collection of fictional characters appears in American comic books published by Marvel Comics featuring the superhero Iron Man as the main protagonist.

-From the introduction of Iron Man in Tales of Suspense #39 (1963), Iron Man has accumulated a large range of supporting characters.
+Since the introduction of Iron Man in Tales of Suspense #39 (1963), Iron Man has accumulated a diverse range of supporting characters.
 They are friends, employees of Tony Stark, and other superheroes.
 This is a list of them: